tbwa233/SAM-Mix/README.md

 A brief summary of our results are shown below.
 Our model SAM-Mix is compared to various baselines.
 In the table, the best scores are bolded and the second-best scores are underlined.

 ## Data
 In this project, we evaluate on two segmentation tasks, in-domain and cross-domain.
 For the in-domain task, we use the full [Liver Tumor Segmentation Benchmark (LiTS)](https://competitions.codalab.org/competitions/17094#learn_the_details-overview) for binary liver segmentation.
 For the cross-domain task, we use 20 CT scans from the [TotalSegmentator](https://zenodo.org/records/10047292) training dataset, again for binary liver segmentation.
+In our open-sourced SAM-Mix implementation, we assume your datasets are stored in [HDF5](https://www.hdfgroup.org/solutions/hdf5/) format.
+We have provided a script to convert from the raw Nifti files of LiTS and TotalSegmentator to HDF5 format, which also applies the pre-processing techniques we used to your dataset.

 ## Code
 The code has been written in Python using the Pytorch framework.
 Training requries a GPU.
 We provide a Jupyter Notebook, which can be run in Google Colab, containing the algorithm in a usable version.
 The notebook includes annotations to follow along.